idefix-code/idefix/doc/source/programmingguide.rst

   class DumpImage {
   public:
-    DumpImage(std::string, Output &);   // constructor with dump filename and output object as parameters
+    DumpImage(std::string, DataBlock *);   // constructor with dump filename and output object as parameters

     int np_int[3];               // number of points in each direction int geometry;                // geometry of the dump